-Firstly, students need to choose one subject from the Option Block A. In this option block, they must choose from Triple Science, Computer Science, Spanish, Geography or History.
-(Should they wish to take more than one of these subjects they can also select these from the other option blocks).
+Firstly, students need to choose one subject from the Option Block A. In this option block, they must choose from Triple Science, Computer Science, Spanish, French, Geography or History.
+(Should they wish to take more than one of these subjects they can also select these from the other option block).

 Next, they must choose two from the range of subjects available in Option Block B. (You will also be asked to choose an extra subject which will be your reserve choice).
 All option subjects are described in this booklet.

 We hope that the balanced choices made, reflect students' personal strengths, interests and future career plans.
 It is strongly advisable to consider the requirements of each course carefully, particularly in relation to style of learning, the need for coursework and examinations.
 Students who have no clear career path in mind should maintain a broad and balanced curriculum at Key Stage 4.
+For students considering an academic pathway beyond GCSEs, studying A-Levels, we strongly recommend considering academic GCSEs - such as EBacc subjects - rather than Vocational options.
+We are finding that local colleges show a preference for GCSE qualifications over Vocational qualifications for entry to A-Levels - which are highly academic.
+We therefore suggest a maximum of 1 Vocational course if students hope to study A-Levels.